MatrixEx Add-In

 • When Enterprise Architect is started, the Add-In loads the Ini file.

-• When there is no Ini file in the MyDocument folder, the Add-In loads the Ini file in the Enterprise Architect installed directory.
+• When there is no Ini file in the MyDocument folder, the Add-In loads the Ini file in the Enterprise Architect installation directory.

-• If there are more than one Ini file in each case, the Add-In will show an error and will be disabled.
+• If there are more than one Ini file in each case, the Add-In shows an error and is deactivated.

 Ini File Specification: